Nivedhidha-I/World-Happiness-Report/README.md

 ## Project Summary

-This capstone project involves a comprehensive data science pipeline based on five years of the World Happiness Report dataset.
+This project involves a comprehensive data science pipeline based on five years of the World Happiness Report dataset.
 The work consists of two primary phases: extensive Exploratory Data Analysis (EDA) and the development of a predictive machine learning model.
 The final results, including the model's predictions for a synthetic, imaginary country, are presented via a professional, interactive web interface built with React.

 ## Analytical & Presentation Focus